swiftlang/swift-evolution/proposals/0116-id-as-any.md

 ```

 Ambivalent `Any`s would have to be produced from any context where objects of
-unknown type are brought into Swift, including untyped `NS` collections bridged
+unknown type are brought into Swift, including not only return types but
-to collections of `Any`, block `in` parameters, and method override parameters,
+accesses into untyped `NS` collections of `Any` or `AnyHashable`,
-in addition to return types.
+block parameters, and method override parameters as well.

 ### Bridging Objective-C Collections

 If we take the class constraint away from singular `id` values, it also makes
 sense to do so for collections, for instance, bridging an untyped `NSArray`
-in Objective-C to a Swift `[Any]`.
+from Objective-C to a Swift `[Any]`.
 This also implies that we would need to
 lift the current class restriction on covariant Array conversions—`[T]` would
 need to be supported as a subtype of `[Any]`.